 Game of Thrones fans will know the name Dragonstone, ancestral home castle of House Targaryen.
 In HBO’s Game of Thrones TV series, Dragonstone is an imposing castle perched on a little island in the fictional Blackwater Bay of the Seven Kingdoms, but did you know that you can actually visit the location for yourself in real life?
-I visited the shooting location at San Juan de Gaztelugatxe along the Basque coast of northern Spain to see how it compared to what you can see on screen.
+I visited the Game of Thrones shooting location in San Juan de Gaztelugatxe along the Basque coast of northern Spain to see how it compared to what you can see on screen.

 Also, detailed instructions on how to get from Bilbao to San Juan de Gaztelugatxe on a day trip by public transport (I was based in Bilbao) and what else to expect when trekking around San Juan de Gaztelugatxe.

 Dragonstone on screen

 Dragonstone features heavily in Game of Thrones Season 7 when Daenerys Targaryen finally return to her homestead after living in exile for most of her life.
-The massive stone castle on screen are computer graphics of course, but you can see the cliffs and zigzag staircase of San Juan de Gaztelugatxe in the exterior shots.
+The massive stone castle on screen is a computer graphic of course, but you can see the cliffs and zigzag staircase of San Juan de Gaztelugatxe in the exterior shots.

 San Juan de Gaztelugatxe wasn’t the only shooting location for Dragonstone.
 Further east along the Basque Coast closer to San Sebastian is Itzurun Beach in Zumaia – that’s where the beach landing scenes were filmed.

 How to get to San Juan de Gaztelugatxe

 I spent a week in northern Spain and took a day trip from Bilbao to the town of Bakio along the Basque Coast.
 Driving gives you the most flexibility, but for solo travellers like myself, it really isn’t that hard to get to San Juan de Gaztelugatxe by public transport either.
 Be prepared to do some hiking, or join a tour if you rather have someone else take care of all the other details.